GenericUser2/weathermap-for-observium/README.md

 Output HTML Filename: maps/test.html
 ```

+10. You may edit "editor-config.php" file to define groups for maps.
+Grouping based on the key occurrences in filenames of maps.

 **** IMPORTANT SECURITY *****

 It is highly recommended that you set $ENABLED=false in editor.php when you are not editing maps as this is accessible by anyone unless you secure it via .htaccess or your web server config.